About Corrective Jaw Surgery (Orthognathic Surgery)

 Jaw Surgery

-Corrective jaw surgery, , also known as orthognathic surgery, performed by an experienced oral surgeon.
-The orthognathic surgery involves precise incisions to improve accessibility to the jaw joint and surrounding bone structures.
-This intricate procedure is typically conducted under general anesthesia, ensuring patient comfort and safety throughout the process.
+Corrective jaw surgery, also known as orthognathic surgery, is performed by an experienced oral surgeon.
+This procedure involves precise incisions to improve accessibility to the jaw joint and surrounding bone structures.
+It is typically conducted under general anesthesia, ensuring patient comfort and safety throughout the process of moving the jaws in correct positions.

-Corrective jaw surgery (orthognathic surgery) Jaw surgery can, in some cases, result in drastic changes to the patient's appearance, especially in patients with strong lower jaw.
+Jaw surgery can, in some cases, result in drastic changes to the patient's appearance, especially in those with a strong lower jaw.
+This transformative potential underscores the importance of thorough consultation and planning to achieve the best possible outcome.

 Patients often have lots of questions about jaw surgery including the aligners or braces cost for corrective jaw surgery.
 Keep reading to find answers to all your questions.